You probably think the days of traditional Managed Service Providers are numbered - and you’d be right.

 - Monthly billing

-Much like the explosion of the video streaming market, MSPs who embrace this change will emulate the success of services such as Netflix, while the rest will go the way of Blockbuster Video.
+Much like the explosion of the video streaming market, service providers who embrace this opportunity and change will emulate the success of services such as Netflix, while the rest will go the way of Blockbuster Video.

-With this in mind, let’s take a look at the three ways modern day MSPs are evolving to help companies like yours embrace a cloud-centric vision of their business.
+With this in mind, let’s take a look at the three ways modern day service providers are evolving to help companies like yours embrace a cloud-centric vision of their business.

-Three things all successful managed service providers have in common
+Three things all successful cloud managed service providers have in common

-Unlike product resellers and software distributors, MSPs have always been more than industry middlemen.
-As the prospect of moving workloads to the hyperscale cloud becomes more advantageous, the right MSP can help you avoid common migration pitfalls and outpace the competition.
+Unlike product resellers and software distributors, traditional MSPs have always been a bit more than industry middlemen.
+As the prospect of moving workloads to the hyperscale cloud becomes more advantageous, Cloud MSPs can help you avoid common migration pitfalls and outpace the competition.

 1. IT Functionality as a Service

-While a ‘lift and shift’ approach to cloud computing still has its plaudits, most companies are looking for much more than a ‘your mess for less’ scenario.
+While a ‘lift and shift’ approach to cloud computing still has its supporters, most companies are looking for much more than a ‘your mess for less’ scenario.

-Modern managed services help you decide which workloads are better suited to the hyperscale cloud, designing, deploying and optimising IT solutions that make the most of the cloud’s unique capabilities.
-Cloud MSPs take this one step further by managing and operating these solutions as a service - freeing up expensive in-house technical resources for core business innovation and IP creation.
+Modern Cloud MSPs can help you decide which workloads are better suited to the hyperscale cloud and then design, deploy and optimise solutions that make the most of the cloud’s unique capabilities.
+But they take this one step further by managing, operating and supporting these solutions as a service - freeing up expensive in-house technical resources for core business innovation and IP creation.

-For modern businesses this is the natural next step.
-Cloud MSPs not only understand how to manage and support things like infrastructure, databases, networking and disaster recovery, but also how to design and deploy them as consumable, scalable services.
-Outsourcing functionality in this way makes it easier for companies to stay agile, responding rapidly to external pressures or internal innovation.
+For modern businesses this approach to IT is the natural next step.
+Cloud MSPs not only understand how to manage and support things like infrastructure, databases, networking and disaster recovery but also how to design and deploy them as scalable, consumable services.
+Outsourcing the provision of IT functionality in this way makes it easier for companies to stay agile and able to respond rapidly to external pressures or internal innovation.

 1. Generating value from everyday IT

-By migrating to the hyperscale cloud, you can access computing resources that wouldn’t have been available on-premises or even with a larger service provider.
+By migrating to the hyperscale cloud, you can access computing resources and sophisticated capabilities that are not available on-premise or even with a larger service provider.
 For example, many companies are beginning to understand the value of data analytics, but can’t unlock enough computing power to draw actionable insights.

 The hyperscale cloud makes these resources accessible at the click of a mouse.
-And the right cloud MSP will help scope, cost and deploy the capabilities you need, dramatically reducing the time it takes to get your innovations to market and generating revenue.
+And the right Cloud MSP will help scope, cost and deploy the capabilities you need and then manage it all for you, dramatically reducing the time it takes to get your innovations to market and generating revenue.

 2. Helping you make change happen